IgniteUI/igniteui-docfx/en/components/excel_library_using_tables.md

 ## Using Tables

-The Infragistics Angular Excel Engine's `WorksheetTable` functionality allows you to format your data in rows and columns The data in a worksheet table can be managed independently from the data in the other rows and columns in a `Worksheet`.
+The Infragistics Angular Excel Engine's `WorksheetTable` functionality allows you to format your data in rows and columns The data in a worksheet table can be managed independently from the data in the other rows and columns in a `worksheet`.

 <!--### Demo